Zeeshanunique/AllergyScanAI/README.md

 ### Testing Notes
 - **Data Persistence**: All data is saved to SQLite database and persists between server restarts
 - **Database Location**: Database file stored in `data/allergy-scan.db`
-- **Mock OpenAI**: If no API key is provided, mock responses are used
+- **Mock Gemini**: If no API key is provided, mock responses are used
 - **Camera Access**: Barcode scanning requires camera permissions
 - **Responsive Testing**: Test on different device sizes and orientations